contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### Store form data

+If a front end form is set up to store the submitted data in the database, date and time fields are now automatically converted to Unix timestamps.

 ### Meta keywords

 The meta keywords tag has been removed from the `fe_page.html5` template, as